yxymessi/H2E-Framework/README.md

 ```
 ## Other Baselines
 We are still preparing and clearing
- up the codebase zoo of long-tailed and denoise methods suitable for our NLT benchmarks.
+ up the codebase and model zoo of long-tailed and denoise methods suitable for our NLT benchmarks.

 ## Acknowlegment
 This repo benifits from [(link)](https://github.com/filipe-research/tutorial_noisylabels), thanks for their wonderful works.